St Peter's Church, Woolton, Liverpool

 St Peter's Church is in Church Road, Woolton, Liverpool, Merseyside, England.
 It is an active Anglican parish church in the deanery of Liverpool South Childwall, the archdeaconry of Liverpool, and the diocese of Liverpool.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.
-It is one of the largest parish churches in Liverpool, and its bell tower stands at the highest point of the city.
-The church also has connections with The Beatles.
+It is one of the largest parish churches in Liverpool, and its bell tower was the highest point of the city.
+The church also has connections with The Beatles, being the location where founding members Paul McCartney and John Lennon first met.

 History

 In 1826 a chapel was built near the side of the present church.
 It was built in sandstone and could hold about 200 people.
 The chapel was in Neoclassical style.
 The population of Woolton continued to grow, and the style of the church was disliked by the congregation.
 A number of wealthy merchants were living in the area, and it was decided to build a new church.
 The foundation stone for this was laid in 1886.
 The new church was designed by the local architects Grayson and Ould, and was completed in 1887.
 An extension was added to the west of the church in 1989, which includes an eight-sided hall.